 School boards can apply for funding for construction projects from the Ministry of Education through the Capital Priorities program.
-This program provides school boards with an opportunity to identify their most urgent student accommodation needs and submit business cases for their priority projects.
+This program provides school boards with an opportunity to identify their most urgent student accommodation needs and submit business cases for priority projects.

-Not all of the capital projects submitted to the Ministry of Education receive funding approval.
+Not all of the capital projects submitted actually receive funding approval.
 The Ministry reviews the business cases submitted by all school boards and allocates funds to the projects it considers priorities.
-Historically, the TDSB has received approval for three to six capital projects in a round of the Capital Priorities process.
+Historically, the TDSB has received approval for three to six capital projects in as a result of the Capital Priorities process.

 List of the Top 10 Capital Priority Projects for 2020-21